 Mirabilis jalapa is part of the Nyctaginaceae family of plants.
 It was named by Carl Linnaeus, the Swedish botanist in 1753.
-It is a herbaceous perennial that can grow to 1m or 3ft.
-However, it is grown as an annual and as it self seeds it keeps growing every year.
-After flowering, it produces green-colored one-seeded fruits that mature to black.
-Mirabilis jalapa is native to tropical Central and South America.
+It is a herbaceous perennial.
+It grows to 1m or 3ft.
+However, it is grown as an annual.
+As it self seeds it keeps appearing every year.
+Mirabilis jalapa produces green-colored one-seeded fruit that matures to black.

-The funnel-shaped flowers of the Mirabilis jalapa plant live for one day but they don’t open up until 4 in the afternoon or a bit later, they remain open throughout the night and then close and die by morning light.
+The funnel-shaped flowers of the Mirabilis jalapa plant live for one day.
+They don’t open up until 4 in the afternoon or a bit later.
+They remain open throughout the night and then close and die by morning light.
 They are fragrant during the night.

 Mirabilis jalapa produces flowers in many colors from white, to yellow, pink, purple, and red.
 Interestingly Mirabilis jalapa can produce different colored flowers on the same plant.
 The flowers are not formed by petals but they are pigmented calyx.